Rancor38/imustkill-website/src/components/RulesSearch/README.md

 <Typography paragraph>
     <KeywordLinker>
         You can use Grit Teeth once per Night's Rest to regain 1 hit point.
-        This requires Focus to gather a spell from your spell deck.
+        This requires Focus to gather a power from your power deck.
     </KeywordLinker>
 </Typography>